Boss Energy (ASX:BOE): Its Honeymoon Uranium Project is back in production! But FY26 isn’t expected to go to (the previous) plan

 Boss prides itself on being a low-cost operation.
 This is because it uses In-Situ Recovery (ISR) Mining.
 This involves leach liquor being injected through the uranium hosted ore body to recover high grade pregnant liquor solution by production wells and is pumped to the surface.
 Uranium is extracted using ion exchange, precipitated out and dried to produce uranium.
 This is 2/3 the cost of conventional mining and the average capex is less than 15% of conventional mines.

-The company has a market cap of over US$1.3bn, zero debt and $245m in cash and liquid assets.
-Its addition to the ASX 200 has raised its attention among institutional investors.
+The company still has a market cap of over A$700m, zero debt and $229m in cash and liquid assets.
 The company has entered into binding sales agreements to sell 3.5Mlbs to major American an European power utilities over the next 8 years.

 And many investors may not know this, but it picked up 30% of a project in Texas – the Alta Mesa ISR Uranium Project.
 This has produced the third largest amount of uranium of all ISR assets in the US, producing 4.5Mlb between 2005 and 2013.
 It has a 20Mlb total high-grade resource of 1,200ppm and a 1.5Mlb plant capacity.